 Does WeStretch use active or static stretching?

-The sport improvement routines are focus on longer-held static stretches, as this elongates the target muscles and allows them to relax into the stretch, promoting flexibility.
+The sport improvement routines are focused on longer-held static stretches, as this elongates the target muscles and allows them to relax into the stretch, promoting flexibility.
 Warm-up routines have a mix of short-held static stretches and active movements.
-This allows each joint to move to through their complete range of motion, which reduces the risk of injury.
+This allows each joint to move through its complete range of motion, which reduces the risk of injury.

 Yes, however, the other stretching styles should be executed with care and under professional supervision.

 Ballistic stretching involves bouncing in a stretch, often moving past your body’s built-in defense injury prevention.
 The motion goes beyond what is safe for your body and can cause damage to your muscles.
 Many dancers use ballistic stretching as a warm-up, as many of their poses involve similar actions.

 PNF is a type of stretching that involves someone or something holding a limb immobile while stretching a specific muscle.
 This is one of the types of treatment offered by chiropractic care or similar types of physical therapy.